SAMPLE INTERVIEW QUESTIONS FOR YOU STO ASK THE EMPLOYER

 - Is this an all-day on-site interview during which you are meeting with different groups and individuals?
 If so, ask questions that fit the roles of those individuals and groups.

-- Ask one same question of all people, in order to compare responses!.
+- You might want to ask one same question of all people, in order to compare responses!.

 - "I have done some research on your competition in the area.
 What can you tell me about your competition?
 Who is your biggest threat?
 Why?